Everybody in this country should learn to program a computer, because it teaches you how to think.

 As already explained in

-greater than all other values, and so rows with this value will appear in the
+greater than all other values, and so rows with this value in the sorted on

-column at the bottom of the list.
-There are other database systems that do
+column will appear at the bottom of the list.
+There are other database systems

 Exercises